<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://kottke.org/26/07/0049230-the-aesthetic-of-fresco" />
+<link rel="alternate" type="text/html" href="https://kottke.org/26/08/0049498-two-new-episodes-of-ric-b" />

 <author>